varunTyagarayanG/DSA-Java-Collections/README.md

 ## Day-wise DSA Java Solutions Index

-Below is a day-wise, file-wise index of all DSA problems solved, with direct links to each problem.
-Each file contains a block comment at the top and prints the problem link before the solution in code.
+"This is a day-wise and file-wise index of all DSA problems solved, each carefully selected based on popular problem-solving patterns.
+Every file begins with a block comment summarizing its contents and includes the problem link printed before each solution in the code.

 ---